 Screening tools are available to identify a variety of concerns from broad-based

 developmental disorders to autism spectrum disorders to other related disorders,

 such as attention deficit disorder and bipolar disorder.

-Our current focus is developmental and autism spectrum disorders.
-Please revisit
+Our focus is autism and related disorders.

 Back to top